-Royal Caribbean currently has 26 cruise ships in the fleet, more than any other cruise line in the world.
-With the largest cruise ships in the world (Oasis Class) and some of the most technologically advanced cruise ships on the water, Royal Caribbean has a vast array of ships for passengers to enjoy.
+Royal Caribbean International currently has 26 cruise ships in the fleet, more than any other cruise line in the world (currently beating Carnival by one).
+With the largest cruise ships in the world (Oasis-class) and some of the most technologically advanced cruise ships on the water, the cruise line is growing quickly.

 We also sorted every cruise ship by size if you’d like to see which ships are the largest in the fleet.